-To complement the mains there are three gourmet salts to choose from: Hawaiian Black, Yakima (a favourite) and Himalayan Mountain Pink.
+To complement the mains there are three gourmet salts to choose from: Hawaiian Black, Yakima (my favourite) and Himalayan Mountain Pink.
 To finish?
-A choice of 5 Desserts or why not share the Crown Dependence – a sampling of all the lusciousness.
+A choice of 5 Desserts or why not share the Crown Dependence – a sampler of lusciousness.

-Starting with the light panko-crumbed Lobster cake with tarragon foam & grilled Asparagus proves faultless.
+Starting with the light panko-crumbed Lobster cake with tarragon foam & grilled Asparagus proved a good move.
 Followed by the marinated goat cheese and sweet heirloom tomato salad the Danzante delle Veneize Pinot Grigio was a perfect match.

-From mussels to lobster, filet mignon to porterhouse and no less than 5 different chops, there really is something for everyone on this menu.
+From mussels to lobster, filet mignon to porterhouse and no less than 5 different chops, this is a carnivore’s dream.
 Aged, hand-cut steaks are cooked to order.
-I take the advice of the Executive Chef and I’m amazed at the flavour and tenderness of the New York Strip.
-Served with a baked potato and creamed spinach it is magnificent.
+I take the advice of the Executive Chef and I’m surprised by the flavour and tenderness of the New York Strip.
+Without a char grill (or any naked flame) the grill cooks do an impressive job.
+Served American style with a baked potato and creamed spinach it is epic.
 The extensive wine list includes a superb Palacios Remondo La Montesa Garnacha.

 The Salty Dog

 From the man who bought you ketchup leather – a savoury fruit rollup (that is also his social media handle) Chef Ernesto Uchimura is a darling of the LA food scene.
-He’s renowned for elevating the foods we love – burgers, fries and mac & cheese to new heights.
+He’s renowned for elevating the foods most of us love – burgers, fries and mac & cheese to new heights.

 Buenos Aires born and LA bred Chef Uchimura made Umami Burger a legendary dining destination in the City of Angels.
 His passion for concentrating flavour led him to much experimentation.
 Not quite to Heston Blumenthal extremes but he did make it his mission to serve Angelenos the very best burger.

-Onto the starring act: Fresh ground rib eye and short rib patty, grilled pork belly, cave aged gruyere, caramelized kimchi, beer battered jalapeno, charred onion aioli, smoked salt & pepper brioche bun with you’re your choice of Truffle/Parmesan or Sweet Potato fries.
+Onto the starring attraction: Fresh ground rib eye and short rib patty, grilled pork belly, cave aged gruyere, caramelized kimchi, beer battered jalapeno, charred onion aioli, smoked salt & pepper brioche bun with you’re your choice of Truffle/Parmesan or Sweet Potato fries.
 Different textures and tastes combine to make Burger Nirvana.
-For drinks here are not only signature Princess beers, cocktails and wine – there are whisky flights!
+Drinks here are not only signature Princess beers, cocktails and wine – there are whisky flights!

 SHARE by Curtis Stone

 From a career apprenticing at London’s Savoy, working for Marco Pierre White, hosting numerous hit television shows, being fired from Celebrity Apprentice and a stint as one of Oprah’s cutie-pies, Chef Curtis Stone has extended his empire to Princess Cruises.
-Today, he presides over two Beverly Hills venues, Maude and Gwen with months-long waiting lists for tables.
+Today, he presides over two Beverly Hills venues, Maude and Gwen – both with long waiting lists for tables.